hafsabarnett/smart-campus-api/README.md

 A RESTful API built with JAX-RS (Jersey) and Apache Tomcat for the University of Westminster 5COSC022W Client-Server Architectures module.
 This API manages Rooms and Sensors across a university campus.

+## How to Build & Run

+### Requirements
+- Java 8 or higher
+- Apache NetBeans
+- Apache Tomcat 9

+### Steps
+1. Open the project in NetBeans
+2. Right-click the project and select **Clean and Build**
+3. Once the output shows "BUILD SUCCESS", right-click the project and select **Run**
+4. Tomcat will start automatically and deploy the application
+5. Visit `http://localhost:8080/smart-campus-api/api/v1` in your browser

 Base URL | `http://localhost:8080/smart-campus-api/api/v1`